Sheffield-Theoretical-Chemistry/basisopt/README.md

 - Support for a Molpro backend using pymolpro.
 - Adds the ability to use/optimise well-tempered expansions of exponents.
+- Fixes issue with multiplicities not setting correctly for ground state atoms.
+- Added multiplcities upto Z=30
+- Modified DASK to improve stability

 ## Documentation